FireLemons/TwitterWeatherBot/README.md

 ## Configuration
 ### Required Configuration:
 #### Logging
-For now the only configuration for logging is to specify a path to where logs will be stored.
+For now the only configuration for logging is to set a path to where logs will be stored.
-The json below will set the logging diectory to `logs/` relative to `index.js`.
+The json below will set the log diectory to `logs/` relative to `index.js`.

     "log": {
       "logDir": "logs"
     }

 #### Open Weather Map
-To specify a location for forecasts, `config.weather.openWeatherMap.location` can contain one of the key value pair combinations below.
+To set the forecast area, set `config.weather.openWeatherMap.location` to one of the key value pair combinations below.
-Accptable key value pairs are:

 City Name
 `q: "{city name},{country code}"`